jiminhsieh/note-of-improve-communication-skills-at-work/README.md

 * Manage stakeholder engagement.
 * Provides visibility for you and your project.
 * Resolves conflicts or settle disagreements.
-* Communication style and effectiveness is usually na indicator of org culture.
+* Communication style and effectiveness is usually an indicator of org culture.

 ## What's stopping you from communicating effectively?